sranins/BusinessApplication-ReleaseNotes/articles/Spring18/sales/dynamics365-sales/built-on-unified-interface-framework.md

-Because the app relies on the Unified Interface framework, the user experience follows consistent, familiar patterns making it easier for salespeople to get up and running quickly and be more productive.
+Because the app relies on the Unified Interface framework, the user experience follows consistent, familiar patterns making it easier for salespeople to get up and running quickly and be productive.
 The interface is responsive and accessible.
 All controls on the user interface have been designed to improve usability.

 These additional capabilities and solutions are built on the Unified Interface
 framework: